 Humans have usually held mountains within maximum esteem.
 Since historical times, human beings have prayed to them, immortalized them in mythology, and worshiped their spirits.
 But at some point in time, mountains have also been a supply of struggle between those who consider these landforms to be holy and people who view them as something to be conquered.

-“We don’t respect these land-based religions,” says Anne Klaeysen, clergy leader of the New York Society for Ethical Culture.
+“We don’t respect these land-based religions,” says Anne Klaeysen, the New York Society for Ethical Culture clergy leader.
 “For indigenous people, it’s miles about the geography.
 Colonists and settlers don’t get that.”

-Just because we have to get admission to all of the international’s mountains doesn’t imply we need to climb them.
-There are other approaches to enjoy wonderful natural wonders without offending those who worship them or endangering folks who stay around them.
+Just because we have to be admitted to the international mountains doesn’t imply we need to climb them.
+Other approaches exist to enjoying wonderful natural wonders without offending those who worship them or endangering folks who stay around them.

 Here are ways to decide whether or not you must climb a mountain, think two times, or admire from afar.